Surface plasmon resonance: Data interpretation

 The most common data interpretation is based on the Fresnel formulas, which treat the formed thin films as infinite, continuous dielectric layers.
 This interpretation may result in multiple possible refractive index and thickness values.
-However, usually only one solution is within the reasonable data range.
+Usually only one solution is within the reasonable data range.
 In multi-parametric surface plasmon resonance, two SPR curves are acquired by scanning a range of angles at two different wavelengths, which results in a unique solution for both thickness and refractive index.

 Metal particle plasmons are usually modeled using the Mie scattering theory.

 In many cases no detailed models are applied, but the sensors are calibrated for the specific application, and used with interpolation within the calibration curve.

 Novel applications

 Due to the versatility of SPR instrumentation, this technique pairs well with other approaches, leading to novel applications in various fields, such as biomedical and environmental studies.

 When coupled with nanotechnology, SPR biosensors can use nanoparticles as carriers for therapeutic implants.
 For instance, in the treatment of Alzheimer's disease, nanoparticles can be used to deliver therapeutic molecules in targeted ways.
 In general, SPR biosensing is demonstrating advantages over other approaches in the biomedical field due to this technique being label-free, lower in costs, applicable in point-of-care settings, and capable of producing faster results for smaller research cohorts.

 In the study of environmental pollutants, SPR instrumentation can be used as a replacement for former chromatography-based techniques.
 Current pollution research relies on chromatography to monitor increases in pollution in an ecosystem over time.
-When SPR instrumentation with a Kretschmann prism configuration was used in the detection of chlorophene, an emerging pollutant, it was demonstrated that SPR has similar precision and accuracy levels as chromatography techniques.
+When SPR instrumentation with a Kretschmann prism configuration was used in the detection of chloroprene, an emerging pollutant, it was demonstrated that SPR has similar precision and accuracy levels as chromatography techniques.
 Furthermore, SPR sensing surpasses chromatography techniques through its high-speed, straightforward analysis.